Searching...

 3. Go to Applications > PIV and click Configure Certificates.

-4. Select the second slot, Digital Signature (Slot 9C), and click Generate.
+4. Select Authentication (Slot 9a) or Digital Signature (Slot 9c), and click Generate.
 (YubiKey supports different behavior from the key, depending on which “slot” the certificate is loaded into.
-It can mean the difference between having to enter the password every time, or just once the first time.
-Using the second slot, Digital Signature (Slot 9C) lets you enter your PIN just once when you start authorizing Hybrid Cloud operations until you remove the smartcard or restart your computer.
-If you select the first slot, Authentication (Slot 9b), you will be asked for the PIN for every operation.
+Using Authentication (Slot 9a) lets you enter your PIN just once when you start authorizing Hybrid Cloud operations until you remove the smartcard or restart your computer.
+If you select Digital Signature (Slot 9c), you will be asked for the PIN for every operation.
 Please see the YubiKey documentation for more information.)

 5. Select Certificate Signing Request (CSR), and then click Next.